 This year we are off to a great start with our first outing to see If I Stay by Gayle Forman.
 This semester we will be reading and watching Maze Runner by James Dashner, Mockingjay by Suzanne Collins which is the final installment in the Hunger Games trilogy, and Unbroken by Laura Hildebrand.
 We are also planning on having a Harry Potter movie marathon part two in October.

 The Critique club is open to all students that are interested in reading great books and watching fun movies!
-Contact Mrs. Erin Allen for more information.
+Contact Mrs. Kovarik for more information.